amanzi/amanzi/spack-repo/README.md

 # Building and testing Amanzi with spack

-Depending on the different systems you might be using, it is recommended to use specific specs for the Amanzi installation.
+Depending on the different systems you might be using, it is recommended to use specific specs for the amanzi build.
 Below you can find some system specific tested commands for the amanzi installation via spack

 # Darwin
-Go on a compute node and add the folling spec to the packages.yaml file:
+Go on a compute node and add the following spec to the packages.yaml file:
 ```
 packages:
   openmpi: